codefellows-seattle-javascript-401d19/11-12-express-server/lab-catherine/README.md

 #### Route Module

-##### ```book-router.js```
+##### `book-router.js`

-book-router.js requires in the Router object from express, the jsonParser, the logger module  and book.js.
+book-router.js requires in the Router object from express, the jsonParser, http-errors, the logger module  and book.js.
 Inside the module, there are functions declared for bookRouter.post, bookRouter.get, bookRouter.delete, and bookRouter.put.
 These methods each handle their corresponding method and send the appropriate response based on the input.
 The bookRouter is exporting a new Router instance.

 #### Model Module